What context does the Frase AI Writer use to write content?

 The AI Writer takes into account different types of context as it writes for you; below are some important fundamentals to keep in mind as you go about generating content with the AI Writer:

-While using "Write for me" button in the editor, Frase will always include your document's query (which defaults to the document's title) as part of the context fed to the AI model.
+While using "Write" button in the editor, Frase will always include your document's query (which defaults to the document's title) as part of the context fed to the AI model.

 Background Context is a feature in the Frase Editor that allows you to define the certain context to be used throughout the entire editor.
 Background Context will be used by the AI Writer regardless of how many words you've already written, or where your cursor is.
 We recommend using Background Context for every Frase Document while using the AI Writer.
 Learn more about Background Context.